An explanation of the 17 signs and symptoms of cancer

 13. Persistent fatigue

-A sudden, lasting change in your energy level, no matter how much sleep you've been getting, can be a sign of leukemia or lymphoma.
+A sudden, lasting change in your energy level, no matter how much sleep you get, can be a sign of lymphoma or leukemia.

 14. Postmenopausal bleeding

-There are a number of reasons for this, but if it persists, your doctor may want to check for cervical or uterine cancer.
+There are a number of reasons you may experience bleeding after menopause, but if it persists, your doctor may want to check for cervical cancer or endometrial cancer.

 15. Stomach pain or nausea

-Unusual discomfort that lasts more than two weeks can be a warning sign of liver, pancreatic or various digestive system cancers.
+Unusual stomach discomfort that lasts more than two weeks can be a warning sign of liver cancer, pancreatic cancer or various digestive system cancers.

 16. Unexplained weight loss

-Weight fluctuates.
-But the loss of pounds when you're not trying, or the loss of your appetite, can indicate many types of cancers, especially ones that have spread.
+In most people, weight goes up and down.
+But losing weight when you're not trying or losing your appetite for what seems like no reason can potentially indicate many types of cancers, especially ones that have spread.

 17. Unusual lumps

 Any new lump or mass that doesn't go away should be evaluated.
-Lymph nodes often become swollen when you have a cold, but if the swelling persists after you’re well, you should contact your doctor.
+Lymph nodes, the small glands in the armpits, groin and neck that produce white blood cells to help fight infection, often become swollen when you have a cold.
+But if the swelling persists after you’re well, you should contact your doctor.